-Plant diseases is the main enemy of agricultural production.
+Bio fungicides are more and more popular with farmers.
+Plant diseases are the main enemy of agricultural production.
 According to the Food and Agriculture Organization of the United Nations (FAO), the average annual loss of production due to plant diseases is 10% to 15%.

-At present, the main means of controlling plant diseases is chemical fungicides.
-However, due to potential human health hazards, environmental pollution, non-target organisms, and development of plant pathogen resistance, the development of chemical fungicide has been limited.
-Biological fungicide are attracting more and more people’s attention and interest.
+At present, the main means of controlling plant diseases are chemical fungicides.
+However, due to potential human health hazards, environmental pollution, non-target organisms, and the development of plant-pathogen resistance, the development of chemical fungicide has been limited.
+Biological fungicides are attracting more and more people’s attention and interest.

-According to statistics, there are more than 100 kinds of biological pesticides products in the world, but more than 90% are bio-insecticides.
-The next important commercial bio pesticide will be a bio fungicide.
+According to statistics, there are more than 100 kinds of biological pesticide products in the world, but more than 90% are bio-insecticides.
+The next important commercial biopesticide will be bio fungicide products.

 Kinds of Biofungicides Products